 But it’s honest and courageous, and also just interesting to openly examine the bias in our love.
 We can first to become aware of our bias through mindfulness, by simply noticing how we react to people, who we share our affection with, from whom we withhold it, who we immediately dislike, who we ignore.

-Later, when this podcast is over and you’re out in your daily life, or watching videos of people on the internet or TV, you can try to become aware of these spontaneous reactions.
-You can even turn the sound off of the news, a movie, or documentary, and watch how your mind reacts to the moving bodies and faces on-screen.
+Later, when this podcast is over and you’re out in your daily life, or watching videos of people on the internet or TV, you can try to become aware of your spontaneous reactions.
+You can even turn the sound off of the news, a movie, or documentary, and watch how your mind reacts to the moving bodies and faces on-screen in the present moment.

 It’s an interesting meditation in itself.
 You can watch your mind go through these surprisingly strong reactions to strangers, who you know nothing about.
 It can be helpful not just to watch but to label these reactions, in the three main responses of attachment, aversion, or indifference that we have toward each stranger.